New iPad Air 4 (2020) release date, price, and everything you need to know

-The new iPad Air 4 (2020) was unveiled at Apple's September event alongside the new iPad 8 and plenty of other gadgets.
+The new iPad Air 4 (2020) was unveiled at Apple's September event alongside the new iPad (2020), the eighth generation of Apple's entry-level slate, and new Apple Watches.
 This is the fourth generation of Apple's mid-range 'iPad Air' line.

 While most iPad Air tablets seem like plus-size versions of the entry-level iPads, the new iPad Air 4 seems more like a 'lite' version of the iPad Pro models.
 It's got some impressive specs, and could win over many creatives and professionals.

-This is the follow-up to the iPad Air 3, hence why some call it the iPad Air 4, though that's not what Apple is calling it - they're just referring to it as the 'iPad Air (2020)'.
-Still, as the fourth-generation model, we're going to call it the iPad Air 4 to remove confusion.
+This is the follow-up to the iPad Air 3, hence why some people are calling it the iPad Air 4, although Apple is just referring to it as the 'iPad Air (2020)'.
+Still, as it's the fourth-generation model, we're going to call it the iPad Air 4 to avoid confusion.

 To help you get your head around this tablet, we've compiled all the information we have on it so far including the iPad Air 4's price, release date, specs and features.